Hungryum/vue-pixi/README.md

 # vue-pixi
-A 2.5D flying game testing the capabilities of vue3-pixi, a Vue3 library for creating PixiJS applications.
+A 2.5D flying game testing the capabilities of vue3-pixi (a Vue3 library for creating PixiJS applications).